fairtracks/fairtracks.net/content/markdown/fair/fair-07-transformation.md

 can be easily monitored using a web GUI.

-**Industry-standard ETL backbone:** Offloading of flows to external compute resources is provided by the integration of uniFAIR with a workflow engine based on the [Prefect](https://www.prefect.io/) Python package.
-Prefect is an industry-leading platform for dataflow automation and orchestration that brings a [series of powerful features](https://www.prefect.io/opensource/) to uniFAIR:
+**Industry-standard ETL backbone:** Offloading of flows to external compute resources is provided by the integration of Omnipy with a workflow engine based on the [Prefect](https://www.prefect.io/) Python package.
+Prefect is an industry-leading platform for dataflow automation and orchestration that brings a [series of powerful features](https://www.prefect.io/opensource/) to Omnipy:

 - Predefined integrations with a range of compute infrastructure solutions (see _Figure 7.5_)
 - Predefined integration with various services to support extraction, transformation, and loading